Tlabrahamson/100-days-of-code/log.md

 **Thoughts:** Didn't hear back from HC3 :(.
 I guess there is always next week.
 Fingers crossed.

 **Link to work:** N/A

+### Day 93: August 9, 2020

+**Today's Progress:** Took the day "off" yesterday.
+Still a bit flustered today.
+Imposter syndrome is tearing me down at the moment.

+**Thoughts:** I just want some good news.
+Feeling pretty crushed lately.

+**Link to work:** N/A